 Tailwind CSS

 The styling of this site is implemented almost wholesale via Tailwind CSS.
-I have included various plugins in order to extend the functionailty somewhat, including tailwindcss-pseudo-elements, tailwindcss-counter and tailwindcss-opentype.
+I have included various plugins in order to extend the functionality somewhat, including tailwindcss-pseudo-elements and tailwindcss-opentype.

 Drop Caps